 7. Hierarchical Infographics

-8. List Infographics
+8. Resume Infographics

 List infographics are among the most popular types of infographics in content marketing because they provide a list of information to sort.
 This provides a simple format of the data provided, which is beneficial for reading and understanding.
 Other instances where list infographics play a vital role include corporate blogs, digital sales pages, websites, advertisements, and newspapers and magazines.